nirmalkumar-nk/automated-cricket-commentary/README.md

 # automated-cricket-commentary
-This notebook file guide you how to generate automated cricket commentary, from structured table data.
+This notebook file will guide you how to generate automated cricket commentary, from structured table data.
+This is a simple attempt to generate cricket commentary just from table data.